 *You must register to attend August Orientation if you do not attend orientation in June or July.
 There will be no refunds issued for August Orientation.

-How can I request accommodations for orientation if I have a disability?
+How do I request accommodations for the online orientation and video modules?

-If you have a disability and need accommodations during orientation, you can find out more information at orientation.utexas.edu/students-with-disabilities.
+If you have a disability and need accommodations for online orientation, you can find information about how to request accommodations at orientation.utexas.edu/students-with-disabilities.

 Preparing for Orientation

 Do I need to watch the pre-orientation videos?